 A unique partnership that is changing lives in the Gulf region.
-Over $16 million has between invested in over 100 projects since 2007 – these are the amazing statistics that are changing lives in the Gulf region.
+Over $16.5 million has been invested in over 100 projects since 2007 – these are the amazing statistics that are changing lives in the Gulf region.

 Established in 2007, the McArthur River Mine (MRM) Community Benefits Trust is a unique partnership between McArthur River Mine, the Northern Territory Government and the local community.
 It commits $1.25 million a year to local projects that support culture and art, enterprise and job creation, social and community development, education, health and the environment.

-The money comes directly from MRM, with all administration and management costs borne by MRM and the NT Government.
+The money comes directly from MRM, with all administration and management costs borne by MRM.
 That means every cent put into the Trust goes to supporting the local community.